ablwr/amia_speaker_gender/README.md

 # Scrape & analyze

 Grabs data from current and historical Association of Moving Image Archivists conferences, runs through gender processing algorithm, exports analyzed data.

+N.B.: This is scrap-code that only works enough for me to grab the data I needed and manipulate the rest "by hand"; not a robust application.